cnmodel/cnmodel/doc/source/architecture.rst

 --------------------

 CNModel builds from the auditory periphery model developed by Zilany et al.
 (2014).
-The periphery model converts auditory stimuli and converts then into spike trains for auditory nerve fibers of a specific CF and SR group.
+The periphery model converts auditory stimuli into spike trains for auditory nerve fibers of a specific CF and SR group.

+CNModel uses the Python version of the auditory periphery model as implemented by Rudnicki and Hemmert (available from https://github.com/mrkrd/cochlea).
+This version does not require MATLAB, and in some simulations may run slightly faster because there is no delay associated with loading (and unloading) MATLAB.
+The interface is otherwise exactly the same, and the model type can be selected at runtime.

+An alternative approach is to use the original auditory periphery model.
 Because this model was developed in MATLAB, CNModel uses a Python-to-MATLAB bridge that transparently invokes the periphery model in a background process.
 When using CNModel, is is generally not necessary to manually interact with MATLAB in any way; this interaction is wrapped within functions in the `cnmodel/an_model` subpackage.

-An alternative approach uses the Python version of the Zilany et al., model as implemented by Rudnicki and Hemmert (available from https://github.com/mrkrd/cochlea).
- This version does not require MATLAB, and in some simulations may run slightly faster because there is no delay associated with loading (and unloading) MATLAB.
-The interface is otherwise exactly the same, and the model type can be selected at runtime.

 At present, there is no mechanism for feedback from the cochlear nucleus model back into the auditory periphery model.
 As such, the output of the periphery